 Selectively Prune Tree Branches

 It’s important to fertilize shaded areas just as it’s necessary to fertilize the rest of your lawn.
-However, turf in shaded areas grows more slowly, and needs less fertilizer than sunny parts of your lawn.
-Save your money and supplies by using half as much fertilizer on shaded areas as in the rest of your lawn.
+However, turf in shaded areas grows more slowly and needs less fertilizer than sunny parts of your lawn.
+Save your money and supplies by using half as much fertilizer on shaded areas as on the rest of your lawn.
 This is another great benefit of turf, and it’s helpful to know that the best turf for shade does not require the same amount of supplies as full sun grass.

 Also, a tree’s root system can have a significant effect on the soil around it.
 It is so important to check the pH of the soil in the area where you are trying to grow turf.
 It may be necessary to add lime or otherwise adjust the pH so the turf has the best opportunity to be successful!

 Increase Mowing Height

 Shaded turf receives less sunlight, so you want to make the most of the sun that does reach the grass.
 The green blade of the grass absorbs sunlight for photosynthesis, effectively feeding the plant.
 The longer the blade of grass, the more surface area the plant has to absorb sunlight.
 This means the greener the grass and the better the eye appeal!
 It’s generally recommended to mow Zeon Zoysiagrass to about one and a half inches, but in shaded areas, you can increase that to two or even two and a half inches.

 Turf in shaded areas grows more slowly than in full sunlight, so it may not be necessary to mow the shaded areas every time you mow the sunlit areas.
 What another great way to save time!
 Instead, keep track of the growth in the shaded area and maintain a separate schedule to keep it at the correct height.
 More tips about mowing your lawn can be found here, “How Often Should You Mow the Lawn?”

 If you are attempting to grow turf in a shaded area, you want to give your turf as much access to sunlight as possible.
 There are ways to ensure the turf gets the most amount of sunlight.
 One way is to rake and remove fallen leaves as quickly as possible.
 Fallen leaves block sunlight, so getting them off your turf promptly is super important for the quality of the grass.
 While large amounts of fallen leaves only pile up during the fall, individual leaves may fall even during spring and summer.
 Check for fallen leaves or other debris throughout the growing season, and remove anything blocking out sunlight as soon as possible to promote growth in your turf.

 Even lush, healthy-looking turf in shaded areas is weaker than similar grass growing in full sunlight.
 Shaded turf will not recover as quickly from traffic, and it is more sensitive to compacted soil.
 It is so easy to congregate in the shaded areas of the yard on those hot summer days.
 The best turf for shade is when it has all the right ingredients to prosper and thrive.
-Try to minimize traffic in shaded areas to improve the health of the turf and the surrounding trees.
+Try to minimize traffic in shaded areas to improve the health and longevity of the turf and the surrounding trees.

 Weeds in Shaded Areas

 While shade is not ideal for turf, it is perfect for many types of weeds.
-The moist soil and reduced competition from turf may allow weeds to flourish.
+The moist soil and reduced competition from turf encourage weeds to flourish in this damp environment.
 Treat shaded turf with a preemergence herbicide in early spring to prevent weeds from sprouting up in the shade.
 It may also be necessary to treat shaded turf with postemergence herbicides later in the season to get any stubborn weeds out of the way.
 Some herbicides can damage trees and shrubs, so be sure to read any warnings on your herbicide before applying it.
 You only want to spray the herbicide to get rid of weeds while also preserving your other plants.
-If the weeds are not too prevalent, it may be preferable to remove them by hand.
+If the weeds are not too prevalent, it may be preferable and easier to remove them by hand.
 Whether you do this by hand or will herbicide sprays, you are working towards getting the harmful plants away from the turf.
 This way the weeds are not stealing vital nutrients from your precious grass!

 Disease in Shaded Turf